Does Medicare Cover YMCA Membership?

 If you have coverage through Original Medicare Part A (hospital insurance) and Part B (medical insurance) alone, unfortunately, you don’t have benefits for a gym or fitness club membership.
 Original Medicare beneficiaries are responsible for 100 percent of the cost of all non-covered services such as gym memberships and fitness programs.

-TIP: Find out which plans offer the best fitness benefits when you try our Medicare plan finder tool.
+TIP: Find out which plans offer the best fitness benefits that meet your needs when you try our Medicare plan finder tool.

 Medicare Supplement plans